 Note: those going on the Arctic Circle tour will take lunch and dinner on the road and not at the lodge.
 After dinner at the lodge, those staying will have your 3rd night to view the aurora and any other astronomical phenomena on our calendar.

 AURORA BRIEFING 3: This morning the last briefing on observing auroras from the air and ship and new phenomena discovered from Northern Lights observations over the years.

 Breakfast, lunch, and dinner will be included for you at the lodge today.
 OPTIONAL COST LOCAL ACTIVITIES: You can choose to walk do to a nearby dog mushing outfit where, for a fee, you can learn to drive your own dog team.
 Paws for Adventure is a great place to get familiar with sled dogs up close and get a real thrill out of being in control of a team of amazing canines.
+In fall they offer dog cart rides since no snow is normally on the ground.
 Reservations should be made ahead of time but sometimes it is possible to book the same day.
 You can also take a short ride, one hour tour or the mushing school option (all extra cost activities).
 Last year’s ride costs were between $70 (30 minutes) and $100 (1 hour).

 Tonight after dinner will be our third aurora viewing attempt.

 Overnight Fairbanks: (B, L, D)

 Aurora during our February 2014 Alaska tour.
 Paul Lobert photo.

 Aurora seen in February 2020.
 Peggy Bechtell photo.

 Flying from Seattle to Fairbanks you can look down and see detailed river flows.
 Lynn Palmer photo.